yongxinlyu/yongxinlyu.github.io/_posts/2025-03-04-thesis-writing-journey.md

 ### Final Advice?
 Trust the process

-If I could give one piece of advice to anyone about to start writing their thesis, it would be this:
+If I could go back in time and give myself one piece of advice before writing my thesis, it would be this:

 **It’s not as big of a deal as you think.**

 Everyone finishes. *You* will finish.

 Trust the process.
-The hardest part is deciding when to start and dealing with the self-doubt, but once you do, it’s smoother and easier than you expect.
+The hardest part is deciding when to start and pushing through self-doubt, but once you do, it’s smoother and easier than you expect.

 And when you finally hit ‘submit’?
 Don’t expect fireworks.
 Expect to go make a cup of tea and wonder what just happened.